sord-dev/adonislibrary/README.md

 ## Potential Future Features

- - Adding a CMS or at least database
+ - Adding a CMS or admin board to add books manually
- - Adding more books
+ - Adding more books from different apis